dbarajassolano/msk/README.md

-Simulations for the multiscale simple kriging paper
+# Simulations for the paper "Multivariate Gaussian Process Regression for Multiscale Data Assimilation and Uncertainty Reduction"
-===